MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/server-platforms.md

     An auto-provisioned **CollaborationPlatform** instance cannot be started successfully unless the provisioning data for the application is successfully fetched.
 If the application is not configured correctly, or a connection to Active Directory cannot be made, or Central Management Store is not running, **CollaborationPlatform** startup will fail, causing a [ProvisioningFailureException](https://msdn.microsoft.com/library/hh385160\(v=office.15\)) exception to be thrown.
 The application should alert the administrator in such a case to take corrective action.

-    After the **CollaborationPlatform** instance is started, it is resilient to failures in accessing provisioning data or faulty configuration.
-For example, if a new certificate is incorrectly configured for the machine while it is running or if Active Directory connectivity is lost, UCMA continues using the existing settings, but raises the [ProvisioningFailed](https://msdn.microsoft.com/library/hh365940\(v=office.15\)) event on the **CollaborationPlatform** instance.
+    After the **CollaborationPlatform** instance is started, it's resilient to failures in accessing provisioning data or faulty configuration.
+For example, if a new certificate is incorrectly configured for the machine while it's running or if Active Directory connectivity is lost, UCMA continues using the existing settings, but raises the [ProvisioningFailed](https://msdn.microsoft.com/library/hh365940\(v=office.15\)) event on the **CollaborationPlatform** instance.
 The application must alert the administrator of this failure so that prompt action can be taken to configure a certificate correctly or restore Active Directory connectivity.